Is Your Website The Turtle Or The Hare?

 How Does Website Load Time Affect Search Engine Rankings?

 One of the key factors that Google is interested in is the load time of your website.
-The faster your site loads the more likely it is to rank higher in the search engine results.
-Load time is important for Google as they are trying to present to their visitors search results that provide good user experience.
+The faster your site loads the more likely it is to rank higher in the search engine results, because Google wants to give their users the most relevant results and most usable websites when someone types in a search term.

 How Does Website Load Time Affect Conversions?